Ingenia-SE/TrashE/README.md

 It contains useful documents for the project such as the Project Report, the System Requirements, the System Engineering Management Plan, etc.

 In addition, each section includes its own README file and corresponding documents together with user manuals.

+# Control Higgs 2.0:
+It contains the Ros-Arduino code to control the Motors